ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 ### Higher collaboration across data science and engineering teams

-<! -- version control and git integration -->
+<! -- version control and git integration, docker for repro -->

 ### Increased adoption of the Cloud